 So, how to help the people suffering without it taking you down?
 Keep this in mind:

-- Not everyone is helpable.
+Not everyone is helpable.
 When you are “trying” to being of service to someone — from paying for groceries, to literally trying to save their life — you have to leave a lot of room for cosmic mystery.
+You cannot know what someone’s SOUL is choosing.
 Purification, karmic rectification, teaching, blessing.
 You don’t know.
 Let it go.

 . . .